GOP lawmaker disavows ad with racist stereotypes in support of his campaign

 Robinson said the PAC paid for ads supporting GOP candidates and opposing the "ridiculous Me Too movement" in Little Rock, Arkansas, as well as St. Louis and Kansas City, Missouri.
 He said the Democrats were "screaming like stuffed pigs."

-“Anytime the left is upset with my ads, it means they don’t have the time to attack Republican campaign managers, to run Republicans out of restaurants," Johnson said.
+“Anytime the left is upset with my ads, it means they don’t have the time to attack Republican campaign managers, to run Republicans out of restaurants," Robinson said.

+He told the Associated Press that ad is scheduled to run through Friday and that it is part of a $50,000 ad buy.

 Sexual assault survivors and advocates vehemently opposed the confirmation of Kavanaugh to the Supreme Court after three women accused him of sexual assault during his young teen years.
 President Donald Trump, who has been accused of sexual assault by a number of women, mocked Kavanaugh accuser Dr. Christine Blasey Ford to his supporters at a campaign rally and has continued to support his appointee.